dbehnke/allstar-nexus/RESTED_XP_FIX.md

 # Rested XP Accumulation Bug Fix

 ## Issue
-The rested XP accumulation system had a critical bug that caused exponential accumulation instead of linear accumulation.
+The rested XP accumulation system had two critical bugs:
+1. **Exponential accumulation bug** - Recalculated from LastTransmissionAt on every tally cycle
+2. **Idle users not processed** - Only users with recent transmissions were processed for rested XP

-### Root Cause
+## Root Causes

+### Bug 1: Exponential Accumulation
 The `updateRestedBonus()` function calculated idle time from `LastTransmissionAt` on every tally cycle (every 30 minutes) and added it to the existing rested bonus **without tracking what had already been accumulated**.

 Example of the bug: